bakkdoor/fancy/README.md

 C-extensions.

-It supports concurrency via the actor-model, including first-class futures and async message send semantics built into the language.
+It supports concurrency via the actor-model, including first-class futures and async message send semantics built into the language, similar to Io.

 For a quick feature overview, have a look at `doc/features.md` There's also a work-in-progress tutorial/book on Fancy here: